 The shared path network is a multi-year project.
-Phase 1 (this entails work being completed under Long Term Plan O, as shown on the map) will start construction onsite from Monday 31 May 2021, and is estimated to be completed by February 2022.
-Phase One includes constructing the section of the shared path on Molesworth Drive from ITM down to about 80m past Estuary Drive, as well as intersection improvements at Insley Street/Moir Street and Molesworth Drive/Moir Street.
+Phase 1 (this entails work being completed under Long Term Plan 0, as shown on the map) will start construction onsite from Monday 31 May 2021, and is estimated to be completed by May 2022.
+Phase One includes constructing the section of the shared path on Molesworth Drive from ITM down to about 80m past Estuary Drive, as well as two roundabouts at the Insley Street/Moir Street intersection and Molesworth Drive/Moir Street intersection.
+Phase 2 (under LTP 1) by 2024, Phase 3 (LTP 2) by 2027, and Phase 4 (LTP 3) by 2030.